semio/ddf_utils/docs/recipe.rst

 ingredients section
 ~~~~~~~~~~~~~~~~~~~

 A recipe must have some ingredients for cooking.
-We can either define
+There are 2 places where we can
+define ingredients in recipe:

-the ingredients in the ``ingredients`` section or include other recipes
+- in ``ingredients`` section
-which have an ``ingredients`` section.

-The ``ingredients`` section is a list of ingredient objects.
+- in the ``ingredients`` parameter in procedures, which is called on-the-fly
+  ingredients

+in either case, the format of ingredient definition object is the same.
 An
 ingredient should be defined with following parameters:

--  ``id``: the name of the ingredient
+- ``id``: the name of the ingredient, which we can refer later in the
--  ``dataset``: the dataset where the ingredient is from
+  procedures. ``id`` is optional when the ingredient is in a procedure object.
+- ``dataset`` or ``data``: one of them should be defined in the ingredient.
+Use
+  ``dataset`` when we want to read data from an dataset, and use ``data`` when
+  we want to read data from a csv file.
 - ``key``: the primary keys to filter from datapackage, should be comma
   seperated strings
-- ``value``: a list of concept names to filter from the result of filtering
+- ``value``: optional, a list of concept names to filter from the result of
-   keys, or pass "*" to select all.
+  filtering keys, or pass "\*" to select all.
+Mongo-like queries are also
+  supported, see examples below.
+If omitted, assume "\*".
 - ``row_filter``: optional, only select rows match the filter.
-The
+The filter is a
-   filter is a dictionary where keys are colunm names and values are
+  dictionary where keys are colunm names and values are values to filter.
-   values to filter
+  Mongo-like queries are also supported, see examples below and examples in
+  ``filter`` procedure.

 Here is an example of ``ingredient`` section: